-If you’ve become disabled and find yourself unable to work, long-term disability (LTD) insurance could replace a portion of your lost wages and help ensure that you can support yourself and your family.
+If you have become disabled and find yourself unable to work, long-term disability (LTD) insurance could replace a portion of your lost wages and help ensure that you can support yourself and your family.

 While it might seem like accessing these benefits should be easy for individuals who’ve become disabled, the unfortunate truth is that the process is not always as simple or straightforward as it should be.
 Insurance companies often make it difficult for people to get the benefits they need.
-Eligible claimants might become discouraged when they discover that their benefits application has been denied.
+Eligible claimants might become discouraged when they discover that their long-term disability coverage application has been denied.

 What Is Long-Term Disability Insurance?